bluekitchen/btstack/port/windows-h4-zephyr/README.md

-# BTstack port for Zephyr Controller with HCI UART Firmware Connectected To POSIX System
+# BTstack Port for Windows Systems with Zephyr-based Controller

 The main difference to the regular posix-h4 port is that that the Zephyr Contoller uses 1000000 as baud rate.
 In addition, the port defaults to use the fixed static address stored during production.